tachybase/tachybase/packages/plugins/@tachybase/plugin-api-keys/docs/en-US/usage.md

 curl '{domain}/api/roles:check' -H 'Authorization: Bearer {API key}'
 ```

-> Warning: When using the `Docker` image to use `NocoBase`, make sure you have configured the [APP_KEY](https://docs.nocobase.com/api/env#app_key) environment variable, otherwise the API key will be invalid after each restart.
+> Warning: When using the `Docker` image to use `TachyBase`, make sure you have configured the [APP_KEY](https://docs.tachybase.com/api/env#app_key) environment variable, otherwise the API key will be invalid after each restart.

 ## Deleting an API key